oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 You can find the completed code for this tutorial code on GitHub in the [oktadev/okta-java-records-example](https://github.com/oktadev/okta-java-records-example.git) repository.

-If you liked this tutorial, chances are you like others we publish.
+If you liked this tutorial, chances are you will like others we publish.
 Please follow [@oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/oktadev) to get notified when we publish new developer tutorials.